JS-24693/python-basics-codio/README.md

 ### Floating Point (Float) Variables
 Floats are numbers with a decimal point, positive or negative.

-## M1Lab.py Overview
+## c1m1.py Overview
-These labs demonstrate basic variable assignment, value reassignment, and printing behavior in Python.
+Course 1 Module 1 labs demonstrate basic variable assignment, value reassignment, and printing behavior in Python.

 ### Tutorial Labs Content Overview
 Tutorial Lab 1 focuses on updating a variable and printing each new value, while Tutorial Lab 2 shows how different variable types can be reassigned and printed.
 The challenge below reinforces variable copying and output.